Rufous-lored kingfisher: Behaviour and ecology

+Habitat and Conservation status

 This species is endemic to the Philippines, ranging from Samar and Tablas south to Mindanao, Basilan and the Sulu Archipelago.
 It appears to be locally common on some islands, but it is rare in other localities.
 It lives in forest below 1000 m in elevation, being found in coastal lowlands and foothills.
 Its tolerance of degraded forest is uncertain.